Bo Xilai scandal: Key players

 He studied at one of Britain's most expensive private schools, Harrow, before going on to Oxford University and then Harvard.

-He has been described as a younger member of China's "princelings" - the descendants of revolutionary leaders who are often criticised for the privileges they enjoy.
+Bo Guagua has been described as one of China's younger "princelings" - the descendants of revolutionary leaders who are often criticised for the privileges they enjoy.

 Photographs that appear to show him enjoying himself at parties have whizzed around internet sites, as has criticism of his perceived decadent lifestyle.

-Chinese state media have also linked him to Neil Heywood, saying both he and his mother "were in good terms with Heywood.
+Chinese state media have also linked him to Neil Heywood, saying both he and his mother "were on good terms with Heywood.
 However, they had conflict over economic interests".

-Wang Lijun, 52, was a popular police chief and vice-mayor in Chongqing whose flight to the US consulate in Chengdu in February signalled the start of Mr Bo's downfall.
+Wang Lijun was a popular police chief and vice-mayor in Chongqing whose flight to the US consulate in Chengdu in February 2012 brought Neil Heywood's murder out into the open.

 Mr Wang started his career in law enforcement in 1984 in the Inner Mongolia region before moving to Chongqing in 2008.